two-hundred/celerity-docs/docs/applications/resources/celerity-api.md

 Google Cloud API Gateway does not currently support tracing.
 :::

-APIs can be deployed to API Gateway using [deploy configuration](/cli/docs/deploy-configuration) for the Google Cloud Serverless target environment.

 :::warning About WebSockets
 Google Cloud API Gateway does not support WebSocket APIs.
 To deploy a WebSockets API to Google Cloud, you will need to use the "[Google Cloud](#google-cloud)" target environment and deploy the API as a containerised application.